Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/exercises.md

 Exercise idea: soft classification, and breaking ties.

 Exercise idea: show that RMSD of two vectors of length n is equivalent to Euclidean distance of two vectors of length 2n.

+Exercise idea: PCA vs. linear regression for a few different data points to see that the resulting lines are different.